Joshua Glover: Prison break and escape

-Racine Daily Morning Advocate, March 12, 1854.Still recovering from his injuries, Glover was hidden and supported by locals throughout Racine County, at great risk to themselves.
-Some of these include John Messenger, C.C.
-Olin, Alfred Payne, Richard Ela, Joel Cooper and Moses Tichenor.
-There efforts, part of the Underground Railroad, were crucial in protecting Glover and preventing his recapture.
-Glover ended up at Dutton and Raymond Warehouse on Racine’s harbor waiting for an available ship to Canada.
-An staunch abolitionist, A.P Dutton, knew which ships were coming in and out of the harbor, and helped Glover escape to freedom.
-Dutton would go on to claim that over one hundred fugitive slaves were able to escape via the harbor.
+Still recovering from his injuries, Glover was hidden and supported by the Underground Railroad throughout Racine County.
+Glover ended up at the warehouse of A. P. Dutton on Racine's harbor.
+Dutton, a shipping agent and abolitionist, put Glover on a ship to Canada, where he would be free.

 Life in Canada

 Glover likely left Racine hidden in a ship in early April 1854, heading for Upper Canada.
-On April 19, 1854 his name reappears on record in Etobicoke, Ontario, in the account book of Thomas Montgomery, a local businessman.
-It reads, "Joshua Glover the Negro to cash 15/-."; this seems to be a charge of 15 shillings, and advance against his future wages.
+On April 19, 1854, his name reappears on record in Etobicoke, Ontario, in the account book of Thomas Montgomery, a local businessman.
+It reads, "Joshua Glover the Negro to cash 15/-."; this seems to be a charge of 15 shillings, an advance against his future wages.
 "But just think of it, a man to have to flee from the land of the free, to the realms of Monarchical and Aristocratic Britain, to enjoy even personal freedom."

 The Ozaukee Co.
 Times, printed in the Provincial Freeman.Little is known of Glover's life in Canada as a free man, but it was likely a difficult one.
 He continued to work for Montgomery into his early 60s, managing and working his land.
-Glover rented from Montgomery, living in Lampton Mills, before buying his own property, becoming one of the first black homeowners in the area.
+Glover rented from Montgomery, living in Lambton Mills, before buying his own property, becoming one of the first black homeowners in the area.
 He was seen as active member of the community and is recorded as having attended the fall fair of Annual Agricultural Association of Upper Canada in 1858.
 He married twice, both times to Irish women.
+He had no known children.

-In 1884, Glover was accused of having stabbed a white man, and was subsequently sentenced to three months in prison.
-Members of the community had come to his defense, including (then deceased) Montgomery Sr.'s son, and his sentenced was reduced to "wounding without intent".
+In 1884, now in his 70's, Glover was accused of having stabbed a white man.
+Members of the community came to his defense, including (then deceased) Montgomery Sr.'s son, William, who provided him with new clothes for court while in prison and access to the family lawyer, who did not charge for the case.
+His sentence was ultimately reduced to "wounding without intent" and Glover was subsequently sentenced to three months in prison.

-In January of 1888, Glover was admitted to the York County Industrial Home for the poor and destitute in New Market.
+In January 1888, Glover was admitted to the York County Industrial Home for the poor and destitute in Newmarket.
 To pay for his care and lodging there, he was required to work in the shelter's garden fields.
 He died six months after, and his body was mistakenly donated due to an "administrative error" to the Toronto School of Medicine, a precursor to the University of Toronto.
 Montgomery's family received a telegram notifying them of Glover's death on 4 June 1888.
 They attempted to find and recover his body at the medical school, to no avail.

-Joshua Glover was buried at St. James Cemetery, in the University of Toronto's medical research memorial.
+Joshua Glover was buried at St. James Cemetery, in the University of Toronto's medical research memorial, where a memorial plaque can be found.